tytydraco/yessleep/out/We_called_the_wrong_911.md

 "he-, HEY!
 WHAT THE HELL!"

-"After our assessment, of course."

 There was banging and the the sounds of glass shattering.

 "Quiet him.
 Good."

 A frantic grunting followed.

 The initial fear was beginning to dissolve.
 The urge to save my friend powered my legs.
-I crept down the stairs, painfully slow, one step at a time, listening to the voices - the silhouettes from the dark - speak over Jerry's feeble cries.
+I crept down the stairs painfully, one step at a time, listening to the voices - the silhouettes from the dark - speak over Jerry's feeble cries.

 "I have a rookie here with me today, so please be patient."